tonyharyanto7/tonyharyanto/README.md

 ## 🚀 Quick Setup (5 Minutes)

 1. [Fork the repository](https://github.com/max1mde/portfolio/fork)
-2. Customize [CONFIG.json](CONFIG.json) in your repository with your personal information
+2. Customize [CONFIG.json](CONFIG.json) in your fork with your personal information
 3. Deploy to Vercel

 Or deploy with one click